 Research

 Can Schools Teach Innovation?
-Experimental Evidence from India (Manuscript here)
+Experimental Evidence from India (Manuscript coming soon)

 Partners - Inqui-Lab Foundation, Telangana Social Welfare Residential Educational Institutions Society, Telangana Tribal Welfare Residential Educational Society